openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 information, see :ref:`Answer Questions`.

 In addition to these visual cues, filters can help you find questions and discussions that need review.
-Above the list of posts on the **Discussion** page, the **Show all** filter is selected by default.
+In the discussion navigation pane on the **Discussion** page, the **Show all** filter is selected by default.
 You can also select:

 * **Unread**, to list only the discussions and questions that you have not yet viewed.